clbx/Vision/README.md

 # Legal

-This is based off [AO-Radar](https://github.com/rafalfigura/AO-Radar) (which i have to mention due to GPL license). **The radar completely removed and is 100% unaccessable in this program**.
+This is based off [AO-Radar](https://github.com/rafalfigura/AO-Radar) (which i have to mention due to GPL license). **The radar completely removed and is 100% inaccessible in this program**.

 ### Is this allowed?